 Some pics from Litespeed cache settings:

 - Server cache: all cache plugin use file-based PHP to create caches, but LPC use servers to generate cached pages.

-- Image optimization: many cache plugins don’t offer Image optimization features, even the Pro plugin WP Rocket but this one gives full function on image and media optimizations with WebP, backups, CDN, etc.
+- Image optimization: cache plugins often don’t offer image optimization, even the pro plugins like WP Rocket, but this one gives full features for image and media optimizations with WebP, backups, CDN, etc.

-- Object Cache: if your host provides Object Cache, such as Redis or Memcached, you can optimize it with LSC.
+- Object Cache: if your host provides Object Cache, such as Redis or Memcached, you can optimize it with LiteSpeed Cache.

 - HTML Optimization: Remove query strings, google fonts, WordPress emoji, DNS prefetch, HTML lazy load selectors, and many others.

 - Media Optimization: Dimensions, lazy load iframes, missing widths, image /adaptive placeholder, lazy load, and multiple image/iframe optimizations.

 - Database Optimization: unlike other plugins, LSC has advanced database enhancements such as tables engine converter, revisions limit, age, etc.

 - Toolbox: Other optimizations like Heartbeat control, debug, etc.